-But many Vinho Verde wines don’t have any spritz, at all, and if you try them you’ll find that the acidity and minerality of the wine shines through even more when those bubbles aren’t present.
-If you see Vinho Verde in a Burgundy-shaped bottle (the rounder bottom, as opposed to the thin Bordeaux-shaped one), this is an indicator that it won’t have spritz; as well, you can ask your retailer to recommend a small-production Vinho Verde and it also will not have spritz, as it is mainly practiced by the large, cooperative bottlers who export en masse.
+But many Vinho Verde wines don’t have any spritz at all, and if you try them you’ll find that the acidity and minerality of the wines shines through even more when those bubbles aren’t present.
+If you see Vinho Verde in a Burgundy-shaped bottle (the rounder bottom, as opposed to the thin Bordeaux-shaped one), this is an indicator that it won’t have spritz; as well, you can ask your retailer to recommend a small-production Vinho Verde and it also will not have spritz, as it is mainly practiced by the large, cooperative bottlers that export en masse.

 Single-Variety Vinho Verde Is Killer, And It Is Age-Worthy